rodneygauna/H3O_Inferno/README.md

 1. Have Python (3.10 or higher installed)
 2. Have WKHTMLTOPDF
-3. Have Chrome browser installed
-4. Set up a Python Virtual Environment (optional but recommened)
+3. Set up a Python Virtual Environment (optional but recommened)
-5. Install the needed Python packages
+4. Install the needed Python packages
-6. Configure email settings
+5. Configure email settings
-7. Add the environment keys
+6. Add the environment keys
-8. Create the database
+7. Create the database
-9. Run the app
+8. Run the app

 Additional details for each step are below